The Voice (American TV series) season 17: Episode 6 (Oct. 8)

-Episode 7 (October 14)
+Episode 7 (Oct.
+14)

-The Battles
+Battles

 The second half of "The Voice" episode which aired on October 14 marked the start of the Battle Rounds.
 The advisors for this round include: Normani for Team Kelly, will.i.am for Team Gwen, Usher for Team Legend, and Darius Rucker for Team Blake.
 The coaches could steal one losing artist from other coaches and save one losing artist on their team.
 Artists who won their battle, were saved by their Coach, or were stolen by another coach advanced to the Knockout rounds.